lvperasolo/A-Dataset-of-Public-Procurement-Auction-Results-from-Brazil-s-ComprasNet-Platform-from-2003-to-2023/README.md

 # A Dataset of Public Procurement Auction Results from Brazil’s ComprasNet Platform (2003–2023)

 ## Overview
-This repository contains a dataset and a minimal exploratory analysis of public procurement auctions conducted on Brazil's ComprasNet platform between 2003 and 2023.
-The goal is to provide easy access to the raw data and accompanying Jupyter notebooks for minimal examples of potential usage.
+This repository contains a dataset and a minimal examples (for motivational purposes only) of exploratory analysis of public procurement auctions conducted on Brazil's ComprasNet platform between 2003 and 2023.
+The goal is to provide easy access to the raw data and accompanying Jupyter notebooks with minimal examples of potential usage which must be enhanced/improved as the reader wishes.

 ## Repository structure
 - `A_Dataset_of_Public_Procurement_Auction_Results_from_Brazil_s_ComprasNet_Platform__2003__2023.pdf`